 Who doesn’t love a little mac and cheese?
 Yes, you can make it without the butter, just use milk.

 Cans of Canned Meats

 Tuna, chicken, roast beef, etc. I grew up on cans of corned beef and pickle sandwiches.
 I haven’t had one since I got married.

-If you buy the small jars you won’t waste as much if we have zero electricity to keep it cold.
+Buy the small jars you won’t waste as much if we have zero electricity to keep it cold.